unitaryfund/mitiq/docs/source/examples/pt_zne.md

 def get_noise_model(noise_level: float) -> GateSubstitutionNoiseModel:
-    """Substitute each CZ and CNOT gate in the circuit with the gate itself followed by an Rx rotation on the output qubits.
+    """Substitute each CZ and CNOT gate in the circuit with the gate itself followed by an Ry rotation on the output qubits.
     """
     rads = pi / 2 * noise_level
     def noisy_c_gate(op):